fewf/quiz-app-modeling/readme.md

 Each `Quiz Question Response` will be displayed as possible answers to the `Quiz Question` to which it is related.
 The correct answer is the one contained in the `Quiz Question`'s Correct Quiz Question Response ID.
 Responses can be displayed in random order, to keep the kids on their toes.

+### Student Quiz Question Response
+- Student Quiz Question Response ID (primary key)
+- Student ID (foreign key)
+- Quiz Question Response ID (foreign key)

+#### Optional Field
+- Date Submitted (see below)

+This is about the end goal of this modeling.
+When a student submits answer(s) to a quiz, for each question in the quiz, there will be a new instance of this class made.
+To evaluate a certain quiz taken by a certain student, the database would be queried to show all of these associated with the `Student` ID and where the sought Quiz's ID corresponds to the Quiz ID of the Quiz Question ID linked by the Quiz Question Response ID.

+Optionally there could be:

 ### Student Quiz
 - Student Quiz ID (primary key)
 - Student ID (foreign key)
 - Quiz ID (foreign key)
 - Date Submitted

+This could be a header to `Student Quiz Question Response` the same way `Quiz` is a header to `Quiz Question`.
 This model represents a submitted quiz by a student.
 It can be queried simply to find out how many quizzes a student has completed, and also keeps a record of when the student submitted the quiz.

-### Student Quiz Question Response
-- Student Quiz Question Response ID (primary key)
-- Student ID (foreign key)
-- Quiz Question ID (foreign key)
-- Quiz Question Response ID (foreign key)

-This is about the end goal of this modeling.
-When a student submits answer(s) to a quiz, for each question in the quiz, there will be a new instance of this class made.
-To evaluate a certain quiz taken by a certain student, the database would be queried to show all of these, where the sought Quiz's ID corresponds to the Quiz ID of the Quiz Question ID.
+It's main advantage is that it would be the singular source to put the information of when a `Student` completes a `Quiz` instead of each `Student Quiz Question Response` needing to be populated with that data.

 Fulfillment of Broad Requirements
 ---------------------------------